DANCE IN SCHOOLS & COMMUNITIES

 New Traditions Creative Arts Elementary

 Visitacion Valley Elementary School

 Yick Wo Elementary

-Bank of America, Chevron, the Diana Dollar Knowles Foundation, the Flora Family Foundation, Kaiser Permanente, Koret Foundation, and Pacific Gas and Electric Company are Lead Sponsors of San Francisco Ballet’s Education Programs.
+Bank of America, Diana Dollar Knowles Foundation, and Flora Family Foundation are Lead Sponsors of San Francisco Ballet’s Education Programs.

-Additional support is provided by Gap Foundation, U.S. Bank Foundation, and the Zellerbach Family Foundation.
+Additional support is provided by Gap Foundation, Kaiser Permanente, and U.S. Bank Foundation.

 The Dance in Schools and Communities program is supported by The Charles Henry Leach, II Fund, an advised fund of the Silicon Valley Community Foundation.